-We forget that an A/C system is a more then a condenser and evaporator and that a host of subsystems is what makes it actually all work as a system.
-Each subsystem is critical to proper, safe, efficient operation, and if we start thinking of subsystems instead of trying to solve problems solely at the appliance, we will identify opportunity and address the root cause issues that often cause failure at the appliance itself.
+We forget that an A/C system is more than a condenser and evaporator and that a host of subsystems is what makes it actually all work as a system.
+Each subsystem is critical to proper, safe, efficient operation, and if we start thinking of subsystems instead of trying to solve problems solely at the appliance, we will identify opportunity and address the root issue that often causes failure at the appliance itself.
 We need to test each subsystem to assure that primary components, the condenser, air handler, and coil work as engineered.

 What do we need to test and consider?
 Here is a list of things to consider below.

 Electrical System: The system is tested to assure that the voltage is in the proper utilization range, meaning that there is sufficient voltage tot he appliance while it is under a load, that the compressor draws close the LRA when it starts (by measuring inrush current with a meter with inrush capability) to assure that the circuit is properly sized and does not have voltage drop that would cause a drop in current.
 The power factor is tested with a watt meter to be .96 or higher indicating that the current and voltage are in unity.
 This tests the capacitor health and the conductors for excessive voltage drops due to conductor size or loose connections.
 The electrical system should be periodically checked from the breaker through the disconnect to the contactor for loose connections and at least once for properly sized conductors, and proper fuses/breaker sizes for adequate system and wiring protection.
 Verify also that the system is grounded to protect against electrical strikes and to protect you from potential electrocution.
 Issues with the electrical system can cause component failures, excessive electrical consumption, and issues like lights flickering when the A/C system starts.